Template iterations of quadratic maps and hybrid Mandelbrot sets: Structure of fixed-map Mandelbrot sets

-\begin{defn} We will say that the pair $(c_0,c_1)$ is $N$-well behaved if the corresponding full $N$-root value $\phi_{c_0,c_1}^N(1) =1$.
-We will say that the pair is infinitely well behaved if the full template value $\phi_{c_0,c_1}(1) =1$. \end{defn}
+\begin{defn} We will say that a pair $(c_0,c_1)$ is $N$-well behaved if the first $N$ iterates of the critical point remain inside the escape disc for \emph{all} $N$-roots, for the given functions $f_{c_0}$ and $f_{c_1}$.
+We will say that pair is infinitely well behaved if the critical orbit remains bounded under iterations of fixed $f_{c_0}$ and $f_{c_1}$, for almost all templates. \end{defn}